Chaitanya8639/Study-Schedule-Sync-with-Google-Calendar/Code/readme.md

 ---

 ## 🚀 What Does setupScheduleSync() Do?

 The setupScheduleSync() function is your one-click setup to automate everything.
-It performs the following operations to prepare the entire system -
+It performs the following actions

-✅ Creates a custom menu in your Google Sheet titled Schedule Sync, giving you quick access to sync features.
+1. ✅ **Creates a custom menu** in your Google Sheet (Schedule Sync)

-🗓 Checks for the calendar named Weekly Study Schedule.
-If it doesn’t exist, it creates one for you.
+2. 🗓 **Ensures your Calendar exists** (creates it if missing)

-🔄 Installs time-based triggers:
+3. 🔄 **Sets up time-based triggers:**

-createWeeklyEvents() — runs every Monday at 8:00 AM to generate weekly events.
+   - createWeeklyEvents() runs every **Monday at 8:00 AM**

-updateAttendanceFromCalendar() — runs daily at 6:00 PM to fetch and record calendar RSVP responses.
+   - updateAttendanceFromCalendar() runs daily at **6:00 PM**

-✏️ Installs an on-edit trigger (onEditSchedule(e)) that listens for changes in the Week Schedule sheet and updates the corresponding calendar event in real time.
+4. ✏️ **Sets an installable trigger** that listens for sheet edits and calls onEditSchedule(e)

-📃 Creates the Weekly Events sheet (if missing) to log attendance details like event status and response time.
+5. 📃 Ensures the Weekly Events sheet exists for attendance logging

-🔐 Requests permissions for Google Sheets and Google Calendar so the script can access and modify them.
+6. 🔐 Requests the necessary permissions for Calendar and Sheet access

+You only need to run it once — it automates everything afterward.
-You can find it in [code.gs]().
+You can find it in [Code.gs]()
 ---